adishijha/Women-s-Safety/README.md

 # Women-s-Safety

-This website is designed to alert contacts of a women in case of an emergency.
+This website is designed to alert contacts of a woman in case of an emergency.

 Tech used is HTML, CSS, Bootstrap, Python, Django and Sqlite